 Many people got drenched just as we were entering the open ocean.
 Others were severely sunburned on the return.

-It is something to keep in mind if you are looking to travel to the Corn Islands without flying.
+It is something to keep in mind if you are looking at how to get to Little Corn Island without flying.

 Tips for Getting a Seat

 First priority inside the air conditioned compartment goes to parents with young children.

 Assuming you don’t have little ones, here is Rio Escondido’s boarding procedures so you can choose your own strategy…